-The CLC Genomics Workbench supports import and export of files in SAM (Sequence Alignment/Map) and BAM format which are generic formats for storing large nucleotide sequence alignments.
-Read more and see the format specification at http://samtools.sourceforge.net/.
+The CLC Genomics Workbench supports import and export of files in SAM (Sequence Alignment/Map) and BAM format, which are designed for storing large nucleotide sequence alignments.
+Read more and see the format specification at http://samtools.sourceforge.net/

-Please note that the CLC Genomics Workbench also supports SAM and BAM files from Complete Genomics.
+The CLC Genomics Workbench includes support for importing SAM and BAM files from Complete Genomics.